aayushjain92/SafeBank-Inc.-Electronic-Payment-System/README.md

 # SafeBank Electronic Payment System

-Safebank is an electronic payment system that enables customers of SafeBank Inc. (imaginary) to conduct a range of financial transactions in real time.
+An electronic payment system(or an online baking portal) that enables customers of SafeBank Inc. (imaginary) to conduct a range of financial transactions in real time.

 #### This online personal banking application is aimed to offer features such as: